thanos-io/thanos/docs/components/compact.md

 1. Too many producers/sources (e.g Prometheus-es) are uploading to same object storage.
 Too many "streams" of work for Compactor.
 Compactor has to scale with the number of producers in the bucket.

-You should horizontally scale Compactor to cope with this using [label sharding](../sharding.md#compactor).
-This allows to assign multiple streams to each instance of compactor.
+You can horizontally scale Compactor to cope with this via
+- [label sharding](../sharding.md#compactor): This allows to assign multiple streams to each instance of compactor.
+- [time sharding](../sharding.md#compactor): This allows for compactors to only handle blocks that fall within a given time range

+For example, to have an instance of compactor only working on blocks that fall within the time range of 14 days ago to 7 days ago, the flags would be
+`--min-time=-14d --max-time=-7d`

+Absolute times can be specified as well.

 2. TSDB blocks from single stream is too big, it takes too much time or resources.